HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 **61J2 is the *how* to Chapter 475s *what***
 Florida Administration code contains all types of professions and scenarios, not just real estate, thats why it has that name.

+where you would find FREC's rules about application fees for sales associates

 the FREC-created rules for real estate in Florida

 Example: